Gorchs/stormpath-integration-client-PHP/README.md

 Besides this Client, you will also need:

 1. the RS app.
 You can find the Github repo here: <link to the RS app>
 2. Access to a working Nginx server configured to manage the oAuth dance.
-You can test one here and the tutorial will tell you what are the chnages to apply to your Nginx config files.
+You can test one <here> and the tutorial will tell you what are the changes to apply to your Nginx config files.